geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.6.0 (2017-10-17) =
+- [feature] Set whether or not a field is required
+- Added "site-reviews/rendered/review" hook
+- Added post_id of review to 'site-reviews/local/review/create' hook

 = 2.5.2 (2017-08-21) =
 - Fix plugin localization